CompuTec/computec-docs/docs/wms/administrator-guide/installation/overview.md

         ![Configure New Users](./media/overview/license-mngt.png)

-    - Set up WMS users and provide credentials for access
+    - Set up CompuTec WMS users and provide credentials for access

 **b.
-WMS Server**
+CompuTec WMS Server**

     - Enter the address of the CompuTec AppEngine server, and provide the username and password for the SAP Business One system.